 FOOD AND DRINK THAT STAINS

 Thanksgiving typically involves at least one tooth-staining food and one tooth-staining beverage.
 Both red wine and cranberry sauce flow nonstop during this particular holiday.
 Stop.
 I know what some of you are going to say.
-We all know a glass of red wine a day is beneficial to your heart and use that as scientific backup for why we have a glass of red every night.
+We all know a glass of red wine a day is beneficial to your heart and use that as a scientific backup for why we have a glass of red every night.
 Keep in mind that what is good for your heart is not so good for your teeth and their ivory-shaded enamel.
 Don’t let staining foods and drinks ruin a perfectly healthy, sparkling smile.

 THE COLOR RED